FileEye/MediaProbe/SPECIFICATION.md

 the [EXIF](https://en.wikipedia.org/wiki/Exif) entry on Wikipedia.org.
 The one-stop shop for detailed information about Exif tags data is at [ExifTool by Phil Harvey](http://owl.phy.queensu.ca/~phil/exiftool/TagNames/index.html).

-## PEL specification
+## ExifEye specification

-The PEL specification is built as a collection of YAML files.
+The ExifEye specification is built as a collection of YAML files.
 Each YAML file describes a single IFD, with its basic information (IFD type, etc.) and the information for all the TAGs contained within.
-In order to minimize processing at runtime, the set of YAML files is pre-compiled into a single `spec.php` PHP file that PEL then includes at runtime.
+In order to minimize processing at runtime, the set of YAML files is pre-compiled into a single `spec.php` PHP file that ExifEye then includes at runtime.
 The default specification YAML files can be found in the `\spec` subdirectory.
 The compiled version is at `\resources\spec.php`.
 Developers can add IFDs and their corresponding TAGs to the default specification and submit GitHub pull requests to have them merged, but can also opt-out from the default specification and write their own for their projects.